 Habitat Protection and Restoration

 Between 1987 and 2009, QC-EHJV partners invested over $57 million to conserve and restore high-priority wetland habitat across the Province.
-Almost 100 of these wetlands have benefited from activities that include acquisition, voluntary landowner agreements and local stewardship.
-Improved waterfowl habitat benefits many other migratory birds, plant and wildlife species as well as people, while enhancing the Province’s overall biodiversity.
+Almost 100 of these wetlands have benefited from activities that include acquisition, voluntary landowner agreements, local stewardship, etc. Improved waterfowl habitat benefits many other migratory birds, plant and wildlife species as well as people, while enhancing the Province’s overall biodiversity.

 Between 1987 and 2009, QC-EHJV partners invested over $17 million in enhancement activities in the Province’s high-priority wetland areas resulting in the enhancement of over 8,000 hectares of wetland and upland habitat for the benefit of waterfowl and other migratory birds.